 Either Docker daemon and Docker CLI can be installed on the common *nix OS or distros including MacOS.
 If on Windows, Windows Subsystem Linux (WSL) will be helpful to prepare the runtime environment without the need to reinstall the entire OS or run a virtual machine, by enabling the certain optional feature instead.

-Essential package installation on server-side in Linux/WSL distro of Ubuntu
+Server-side setup in Linux/WSL distro of Ubuntu (as an example)

 Package sources